jonschlinkert/shallow-clone/README.md

 **Supports**

+* array buffers
 * arrays
-* objects
+* buffers
 * dates
-* maps
-* sets
-* buffers
-* symbols
-* array buffers
+* errors
 * float32 arrays
 * float64 arrays
 * int16 arrays
 * int32 arrays
 * int8 arrays
+* maps
+* objects
+* primitives
+* regular expressions
+* sets
+* symbols
 * uint16 arrays
 * uint32 arrays
+* uint8 arrays
 * uint8clamped arrays
-* uint8 arrays
-* regular expressions
-* errors
-* primitives

 ## Arrays

-By default, only the array itself is cloned, use [clone-deep](https://github.com/jonschlinkert/clone-deep) if you also need the elements in the array to be cloned.
+By default, only the array itself is cloned (shallow), use [clone-deep](https://github.com/jonschlinkert/clone-deep) if you also need the elements in the array to be cloned.

 ```js
 const arr = [{ a: 0 }, { b: 1 }];